 System.setProperty("arrow.enable_null_check_for_get", "false");

 Once I already know how nulls are represented and reconstructed because I built the null field encoding on the write side, I don’t need Arrow doing extra guard work on every get() in the hot loop.
-It’s not a correctness feature at that point.
-It’s a per row tax I can opt out of.
+It’s not a correctness feature at that point, it’s a per row tax I can opt out of.

 // before — resolves on every row